Vision-by-Language for Training-Free Compositional Image Retrieval: Experiments

 \paragraph{On the importance of captioning quality.} As our CIR framework builds on the generated reference image caption, we also ablate the importance of the correct captioning model choice in Tab.~\ref{tab:llm}, which reports results on the CIRCO validation split for faster turnaround.
 Interestingly, we find that most state-of-the-art public captioning models perform similarly well, with minor differences between BLIP versions, and slightly improved performance of CoCa.
 To retain the generality of our approach, we stick with BLIP-2 with a Flan-T5 language model since the usage of a LLM decoder makes it a more generic tool usable across a variety of domains.

 \paragraph{Reasoning Sanity Check by Measuring Text-Image Alignment.} We conduct a quantitative evaluation of our reasoning component by assessing the text-image alignment in the LLM-modified descriptions using TIFA~\citep{tifa}.
 Unlike simpler metrics such as CLIP score, TIFA offers a more accurate measure of cross-modal alignment by converting it into a series of question-answering tasks.
 Results are presented in Fig.~\ref{fig:tifa}.
-TIFA breaks down the alignment process by converting it into a series of question-answering tasks, for which we provide results in Fig.~\ref{fig:tifa}.
 Comparing the alignment between our generated modified descriptions and the generated plain image captions, we clearly see much higher and more consistent average alignment through our modification.
 In addition, when looking at the alignment of our modified caption between the ground truth image and the actually retrieved image by CLIP (ViT-B/32) in Fig.~\ref{fig:tifa}, we see that the alignment of the retrieved image is actually notably lower than that of the ground truth image.
 Thus, while the CLIP similarity is higher for the retrieved image, its actual alignment with the modified caption is lower.
 This means that the standard CLIP backbone, even if the modified caption actually aligns well with the ground truth image, can often fail to retrieve it.
-This indicates that the CLIP backbone used for text-image retrieval is a severe bottleneck~\citep{winoground,sugarcrepe,kamath2023text}, as the captioning and reasoning together generate valid target captions that a sub-optimal retrieval system cannot match.
+This indicates that the CLIP retrieval is a severe bottleneck~\citep{winoground,sugarcrepe,kamath2023text}, as the captioning and reasoning together generate valid target captions that a sub-optimal retrieval system cannot match.

-\paragraph{Investigating Scaling Laws for ZS-CIR.} A critical benefit of the modular nature of our method is that we can replace and scale each component, without having to re-train.
-In particular, we can simply utilize our base model used for our benchmark comparisons in \S\ref{subsec:benchmarks}, and utilize a different CLIP model for the final retrieval process, without having to re-train or re-adapt anything.
-This allows us to investigate scaling laws as studied and investigated in e.g. \citet{kaplan2020scaling,caballero2022broken,cherti2023reproducible} for the particular problem of CIR, and investigate if scale can address the retrieval bottleneck.
-For this, we leverage CLIP variants provided through the OpenCLIP project \citep{openclip}, with models ranging from around 150M total parameters to around 2.5B.